Stefan-Horst/Reminders/README.md

 ## Features
 - Create, read, update and delete reminders
 - Due reminders will be immediately shown in the console - even if you are typing at that exact moment.
 Alternatively, a notification pop-up window can be shown
+- Create repeating reminders that can be shown every day, week, month, etc.
 - Clean, structured and tidy text interface
 - Update only certain properties of reminders or directly edit their text, directly in the console
 - List reminders for all kinds time intervals or search for multiple terms by using powerful parameter options